raspberrypilearning/piglow/software.md

 1. Enter `sudo raspi-config` to open the Raspberry Pi Configuration Tool.

 1. Select `Advanced Options` and then choose `I2C` with the keyboard's up/down keys.
-Enable the I2C interface and kernel module when propted, and you'll be prompted to reboot the Pi when finishing.
+Enable the I2C interface and kernel module when prompted, and you'll be prompted to reboot the Pi when finishing.

 ## Test it works